cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 |                      | Display Name                       | Select ZCU111 Board           |
 | New Project Summrary | Project Summary                    | Review project summary        |

+4. Click **Finish**.
+The New Project wizard closes and the project you just created opens in the Vivado design tool.

+### Creating a Block Design Project

+You will now use the IP integrator to create a block design project.

+1. In the Flow Navigator pane, exand IP integrator and click **Create Block Design**.

+!(image1.png)